pritiwaghmode/Spotify-Music-in-PowerBI/README.md

 ![Screenshot 2025-01-25 190915](https://github.com/user-attachments/assets/be75a145-7b74-415e-a79e-d219d5a7c4b0)

+💡About this project
+The project is about Spotify user’s complete music streaming history data.
+At the end of each year, Spotify users get their Spotify wrapped – a personalized music history recap that show their listening history over the past year.

+📊Data Preparation

+I used Power Query Editor to perform data cleaning and transformation on dataset for better analysis and visualization.

+📊 Dashboard

+The dashboard is created using Power Bi.
+It is divided into three pages: Overview, Most Played and Listening Trend.

+✅Key Metrics:

+🔸Important metrics are Total artist, albums, songs, listening time, avg hours, avg minutes per day, provides valuable insights into music consumption behavior.

+🔸Donut Chart shows the Platform Breakdown Android is the most used platforms, accounting for over 90% usage.

+🔸Skipping Rate: Significantly 98.82% of songs are skipped, which could indicate better content discovery features.

+🔸The Beatle are the most played artist per minute, indicating their popularity.

+🔸The New Abnormal" and The Beatles" album are among most played.

+🔸"Ode To The Mets" is the most played track, suggesting a specific song is the resonating with users.

 ✅Key Metrics:

 🔸Important metrics are Total artist, albums, songs, listening time, avg hours, avg minutes per day, provides valuable insights into music consumption behaviour.